Museums Facing Extinction

 Collaboration & Production

-After mapping the current state of the museum community, museums will understand their local priorities and capacities (strategic decisions, human resources, skills, financial capacities, etc.).
-Within the frame of one or two levels of action or challenges, the team will produce practical take-outs to start acting towards a climate-resilient future.
+After mapping the current state of the museum community, the museum team works together to understand their local priorities and capacities (strategic decisions, human resources, skills, financial capacities, etc.).
+From there, each museum or team works on a project or climate action, which also calls for systemic change.

 4